Sutton, London: Christ Church

 To the south of the town centre in Christchurch Park sits Christ Church, Sutton.
 It was built in 1888 by architects Newman & Jacques.
 Additions were made c.
 1910 to 1912 by J D Round.

 The church was built as part of the 19th century expansion of the town.
 With the growing population to the south of the parish church of St Nicholas in the town centre, the need was recognised for the people living in the south to have a more local church.
 The building was sited among the then lavender fields east of Brighton Road.
 The church has the largest auditorium in Sutton, and comprises a nave of five bays, a chancel, apse, north and south aisles, chapel, narthex and vestries.

 Church of Our Lady of the Rosary and Church of the Holy Family

-To the east of the town centre, in St Barnabas Road, is the Church of Our Lady of the Rosary.
-It was built and consecrated in 1892, enlarged in 1912, and in 1932 the church's current altar was consecrated by the then Roman Catholic Bishop of Southwark, Peter Amigo.
+To the east of the town centre, on St Barnabas Road, is the Church of Our Lady of the Rosary.
+It was built and consecrated in 1892, before it was enlarged in 1912; in 1932 the church's current altar was consecrated by the then Roman Catholic Bishop of Southwark, Peter Amigo.

 The Church of the Holy Family, though closer to the town centre, is more recent, starting as Holy Family Church Hall in the 1960s.
 The current church was built in 1988, two years after being given its own parish.